rsdev69/Asus-H81ME-I3.4130-HD4400-macOS/README.md

 # Asus-H81ME-I3.4130-HD4400-macOS

 This repo contains the files and scripts to install macOS on the ASUS H81M-E + i3/i5/i7 Processor + 4400/4600 HD Graphics.

+I have tested the work on such versions 10.11, 10.12, 10.13, 10.14
+The best way macOS 10.13 High Sierra.
+All work great. macOS 10.14 macOS Mojave have problem with display fonts and graphics problems as slows down when taking a screenshot for example.

 Refer to this Guide for the details:
 [tonymacx86/asus-h81m-e-i3-4130](https://www.tonymacx86.com/threads/stable-asus-h81m-e-i3-4130-intel-hd4400-8gb-ram-120gb-ssd-mojave-10-14-6.281963/)

 Framebuffer patching in Mojave